James Burke (gangster): Boston College point shaving scandal

 In 1980, Burke was arrested for a parole violation.
 In 1982, Burke was convicted of conspiracy and sentenced to 12 years in prison for his involvement with the 1978–79 Boston College basketball point-shaving scandal, based primarily on the testimony of former mob associate Henry Hill.
 Hill's testimony in federal court resulted in a total of fifty convictions in this and other cases, including those of Burke and their boss, capo Paul Vario.
 While Burke was serving that sentence, he was charged with the 1979 murder of drug dealer Richard Eaton.
-He was convicted at a trial in which Hill testified and was sentenced in 1985 to a further 20 years in prison.
+He was convicted at a trial in which Hill testified and was sentenced in 1985 to a further 20 years to life in prison.

+Burke's son Frank James Burke, a cocaine dealer and associate in the Gambino crime family, was shot dead at the age of 26 by another drug dealer, Tito Ortiz, after arguing with two men outside the Suncrest Tavern on Liberty Avenue in East New York, Brooklyn on May 18, 1987.

 Death

 Burke was serving his sentence in Wende Correctional Facility in Alden, New York, when he developed cancer.
 He died on April 13, 1996, while being treated at Roswell Park Comprehensive Cancer Center in Buffalo, New York.
-Had he lived, he would have been eligible for parole on March 11, 2004.
+Had he lived, he would have been eligible for parole on November 3, 2008.
 Burke was buried at Saint Charles Cemetery in East Farmingdale, New York.